 For the last 10 years, I have had the privilege of having my son Peter working along side me.
 His knowledge has been built up from his years as a young boy helping me out at various antiques fairs, rummaging through boxes of newly purchased stock picking out the objects that fascinated him & as a Saturday boy doing restoration of furniture for me.
 He now specialises in Oriental antiques and mid century contemporary jewellery but has great knowledge in many fields.
 Peter’s passion for this wonderful trade rivals my very own and his contribution truly makes us a family run business.
 I am very proud of this and indeed him.

 And there is a postscript to all this.
-Peter and I’s love and fascination for antiques is not so much about the money.
+Mine and Peter's love and fascination for antiques is not so much about the money.
 It is about the discovery, the unknown, the history we can hold in our hands.
 Every day we learn something new about another period, artist, occupation or fashion.
 And every day we look forward to going to work as we never know what will happen, what we will see or who we will meet.

 And that brings us on to you.
 We only ever buy antiques from private individuals.
 So if you have something you would like to know more about, get valued or simply sell, then do get in touch.